keiranworrell/CoventryNetworkAnalysis/README.md

 ### Data Analysis

 The data analysis segment of the code extracts the network data from the .csv files in which the data collection scripts saved it.
 It then conducts various pieces of data analsis and outputs the results to the console.

+To run the data analsis, the main.py script should be called and the network analysis (2) option specified.

 This functionality is the most customised to analysing *Shaka Zulu*, for example creating a duplicate set of network data without the main character Shaka.
 This can be altered though.